Steve Odland: Career

 He was named top new CEO in 2002 by Bloomberg Markets Magazine.

-From 2005-2010 Odland was Chairman and CEO of Office Depot.
+From 2005 to 2010 Odland was chairman and CEO of Office Depot.
 During his tenure he implemented award-winning environmental initiatives ranging from green products to green buildings and energy saving measures.
 His commitment to diversity, including at the top echelons of the company, resulted in several awards and other accolades.
-The National Association for Female Executives named Office Depot as one of the top 30 companies dedicated to the advancement of women executives; the Women’s Business Development Council named it the Florida Corporation of The Year; DiversityBusiness.com recognized the company as one of the top for multicultural business opportunities.
-Also, Office Depot’s Supply Chain Diversity team published a catalog to exclusively feature Historically Underutilized Businesses – a first for the industry and one of the few such efforts in all of retailing.
+The National Association for Female Executives named Office Depot as one of the top 30 companies dedicated to the advancement of women executives; the Women's Business Development Council named it the Florida Corporation of The Year; DiversityBusiness.com recognized the company as one of the top for multicultural business opportunities.
+Also, Office Depot's Supply Chain Diversity team published a catalog to exclusively feature Historically Underutilized Businesses – a first for the industry and one of the few such efforts in all of retailing.
 In the aftermath of the 2010 earthquake in Haiti, the Office Depot Foundation donated $10,000 to Doctors Without Borders to provide medical supplies; it also donated $10,000 to Feed The Children.

-He is the 2007 recipient of Florida Atlantic University’s Business Leader of the Year.
+He is the 2007 recipient of Florida Atlantic University's Business Leader of the Year.

-From 2011 to 2012 he taught as an Adjunct Professor in the graduate schools of business at Florida Atlantic University and Lynn University.
+From 2011 to 2012 he taught as an adjunct professor in the graduate schools of business at Florida Atlantic University and Lynn University.

+In 2024 Odland was awarded the Foreign Policy Association Medal for The Conference Board's work in expanding the public’s knowledge of international affairs.
+It is the highest honor bestowed by the Foreign Policy Association, with past recipients including prime ministers, presidents, Federal Reserve chairs, and CEOs.

 He is profiled in the books, Nobodies to Somebodies: How 100 Great Careers Got Their Start, and Leaders on Ethics: Real-world Perspectives on Today’s Business Challenges.

-He currently is a Director of General Mills, Inc. He is a Senior Advisor at PJ SOLOMON, a Trustee of The Conference Board, and a member of the Council on Foreign Relations.
+He currently is a Director of General Mills, Inc., a Trustee of The Conference Board, and a member of the Council on Foreign Relations.

-Odland is a Contributor to CNBC and a former Contributor to Forbes.
+Odland is a Contributor to CNBC, a frequent guest on CBS News, and a former Contributor to Forbes.

-Odland is a former Director of Analogic Corporation.
+Odland is a former director of Analogic Corporation.
 He also has been a member of the Business Roundtable and Chairman of its Corporate Governance Taskforce; a U.S. Presidential Appointee as commissioner on the National Surface Transportation Policy and Revenue Study Commission; a member of the Committee on Capital Markets Regulation; a U.S. Presidential Appointee on the President's Council on Service and Civic Participation; a member of the Advisory Council of the Institute for Corporate Ethics; a member of the Advisory Council of the University of Notre Dame Mendoza College of Business; Chairman of Memphis Tomorrow; and a member of the Florida Council of 100.